How To Use Excel’s XLOOKUP Function [Guide 2022]

 On August 28th, 2019, Microsoft unveiled a new Excel function with the intent of making 3 beloved and rivaled functions obsolete.
 The targets were:

-This new function called XLOOKUP has the ability to search both backwards/forwards and vertically/horizontally, all with streamlined inputs.
-The understanding of this new function will truly be the next measuring-stick VLOOKUP has served to quickly assess Excel skills across the globe.
-While this XLOOKUP won’t be mainstream for another year or so, it will be to your benefit to understand the capabilities of this function so you can start utilizing it once you have access to it’s capabilities.
+This new function called XLOOKUP has the ability to search both backward/forwards and vertically/horizontally, all with streamlined inputs.
+The understanding of this new function will truly be the next measuring stick (that VLOOKUP has served) to quickly assess Excel skills across the globe.

 Here’s a look at XLOOKUP in action!